AbdelrahmanShokair/AbdelrahmanShokair/README.md

-# 👋 Hi, I'm [Abdelrahman Essam Shokair]
+# 👋 Hi, I'm Abdelrahman Essam Shokair

 **Welcome to my GitHub profile!** I'm a passionate software engineer with expertise in building scalable microservices, cloud-native solutions, and full-stack web applications.
 I love solving complex problems and learning new technologies to stay at the cutting edge of software development.

-- 🌱 Currently learning: [Montoring and Tracing with spring boot 3]
+- 🌱 Currently learning: Montoring and Tracing with spring boot 3
-- 💼 Open to work: [Back End Developer]
+- 💼 Open to work: Back End Developer
-- 💬 Ask me about: Java, Spring Boot, Docker, Kubernetes, Kafka, Microservices, CI/CD, Cloud Computing, and more.
+- 💬 Ask me about: Java, Spring Boot, Docker, Kubernetes, Kafka, Microservices, AWS, Docker Hub, and more.

 ---